quic-s/quics-protocol/README.md

 Listen starts a server listening for incoming connections on the UDP address addr with TLS configuration tlsConf.

-> Note: This method is paired with Dial, so clients should use it to initiate communication.
-Not DialWithMessage.

-> Note: Receiving handler must be set before calling this method. (ex: If you want to receive messages from the client after establish connections, use RecvMessageHandleFunc.)
+> Note: Receiving handler must be set before calling this method. (ex: If you want to receive transactions from the client after establish connections, use RecvTransactionHandleFunc.)

 #### Dial